 Theft, vandalism, and rain damage

-As mentioned previously, UCF has been fortunate to have very few problems with theft and vandalism.
+UCF has been fortunate to have very few problems with theft and vandalism.
+The Central Florida Future just recently reported that UCF PD operates a bait bike program to catch thieves using a GPS tracker on specific bikes.
 This doesn’t mean you can be lazy locking up your bike!
-Never leave your bike unattended!
+Never leave your bike unlocked and unattended!
 Every theft story starts out “I only left it for a minute.”
 Always lock it up and always do it properly.
 This means using both a U-lock and cable lock to lock both wheels and the frame.
 Kryptonite and On Guard are good brands for locks and Amazon.com has some good deals on a U-lock+Cable lock combos.

 The fastest way for your bike to start squeaking and creaking everywhere you ride is to leave it out in the rain.
 If you’re not living on campus, bring it inside your garage or apartment.
 On campus, there are many covered bike parking locations at the Towers and near the Libra Community.
 Keeping it out of the rain will greatly extend the life of your bike and keep it running smoothly.
-If you do start hearing creaks and squeaks bring it out to Spokescouncil shop hours.
+If you do start hearing creaks and squeaks bring it out to Student Union shop hours.
 Most of the time some chain lube clears it right up.
+The sooner you take care of it, the better.
+Leaving those things for a long time can cause damage that won’t easily be fixed with a bit of lube

 I don’t have any friends to ride with!